davrous/acsauth/readme.md

 ![Template deployment completed screen](./images/acsquicktesttemplatebutton004.jpg)

 We're almost done!
-We now need to associate your Github repo with the freshly provisionned Azure Static Web App.
+We now need to associate your Github repo with the freshly provisioned Azure Static Web App.
 For that, open the new resource group just created by clicking on it.
 It should be named "rg-*yourname*" like in the above screenshot.
 You'll then see the 3 resources created inside this resource group:

 ![3 resources created: a Communication Service, a Cosmos DB & a Static Web App](./images/acsquicktesttemplatebutton005.jpg)